 Just 10 percent of American adults don’t use the internet, according to a 2019 survey conducted by the Pew Research Center.
-This means 90 percent of people are on the internet, creating a major need to invest in online healthcare advertising for your practice.
+This means 90 percent of people are on the internet, creating a major need to invest in online healthcare advertising or dental advertising for your practice.

 If you’ve been focusing most of your efforts on traditional advertising methods, it’s time to modernize your approach.
 Here’s a look at a few different types of healthcare ads to consider.